phillipadsmith/2014.phillipadsmith.com/_drafts/2015-09-22-connecting-the-dots-of-a-global-movement.md

 When I first signed-on to help produce these events, I asked [Burt][burtherman] a lot of questions.
 Specifically, I wanted to know how we would measure impact and success.
 Through that conversation, we committed to three guiding principles:

 1. To connect members to members, and chapters to chapters;
-1. To convene spaces, and to produce experiences, that enables learning, facilitate collaboration and inspire creativity;
+1. To convene spaces, and to produce experiences, that enable learning, facilitate collaboration, and inspire creativity;
 3. To illuminate a path forward — to "connect the dots" if you will — to local resources and next steps for event participants

 There is also an underlying theory of change about the “future of news, media, and information” that provides the thematic frame for these events: